zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Rules/In-Person Games/Bulk.md

 #### Bulk of Creatures
 You might need to know the Bulk of a creature, especially if you need to carry someone off the battlefield.
 The table that follows lists the typical Bulk of a creature based on its size, but the GM might adjust this number.

+**Reasoning**: Encumbrance is an important elemental to simulation-style games but playing in person rather than over a VTT can make it a pain to manage.
+Bulk effectively abstracts the system and makes it easier to track and less math to do while keeping carrying capacity as something important to the game.